learn-with-me/books-self-help/src/the-5-am-club/highlights/chapter-08.md

-# Highlights

-Interesting quotes/text from the book.

-## Chapter 8: The 5 AM Method

-> The morning routine of the world-builders
+# Ch 08 - The 5 AM method: The morning routine of the world-builders.

+> It is well to be up before daybreak, for such habits contribute to health, wealth and wisdom - Aristotle

 Punctuality is the trait of royalty.